mc-ascendancy/AscendNations/README.md

 `maxMemberBonusPower`                    | formula variable.
 `riftModifier`                           | formula variable.
 `minNationPopClaimRift`                  | formula variable.
-`memberPassivePowerStart`                | the amount of passive power a player gains when initially joining a nation.
+`memberPassivePowerStart`                | the amount of passive power a player gains when first joining the server.
 `memberPassiveGainFrequency`             | the amount of ticks between each increment of a player's passive power.
 `memberPowerLostOnDeath`                 | the amount of power a player loses upon dying.
 `claimThresholdOnePlayer`                | formula variable.